iocchi/RLgames/README.md

 Examples of use of RL agents for different games.

+You can select a game, a RL algorithm and the training file.
+Learning mode will train the agent, evaluation mode (with option ``--eval``) will execute the current best policy.

+### How to use

 ```
 usage: game.py [-h] [-maxVfu MAXVFU] [-gamma GAMMA] [-epsilon EPSILON]
                [-alpha ALPHA] [-niter NITER] [-rows ROWS] [-cols COLS]